danlentz/clj-hangman/README.md

 #### Letter Occurances

-The examples triple-store above is a simplified model used to illustrate the basic mechanics and operation of graph structure and indexing.
+The example triple-store above is a simplified model used to illustrate the basic mechanics and operation of graph structure and indexing.
 We will now examine the actual triples representation used to index the position of letter occurances for the words in the